 Dance class is designed for those that enjoy dance and want to get into shape.
 It will include dance, dance technique, and dance aerobics.
 This class will enhance physical and mental strength as well as balance and coordination.
 Students will choreograph several dance routines throughout the semester.
-They will also participate in a performance at a school function.
 Dance will meet every day for one semester.